Plastic injection mold

 The hot – manifold is a variation of the hot runner mold.
 In the hot runner mold the runner plate is heated where as in the hot runner manifold mold the runner, sprue, gate etc are heated by inserting cartridge heaters inside them.

-A stack mold is multiple two plate mold with the molds one placed on top of the other.
+is multiple two plate mold with the molds one placed on top of the other.
 This construction also can be used with three plates, hot runner, and insulated runner molds.
 A stacked two mold construction doubles the production from a single machine.
 The machine will require additional shot capacity.

 Thirdly, EVALUATING THE DESIGN OF THE PART